 There are two days we don’t need to worry about: yesterday and tomorrow.
 Yesterday, because it’s gone and not coming back; and tomorrow, because we’re not sure if it’s coming at all or what it holds.
 The problem is that some of us drag yesterday into today and others pull tomorrow into today, making life more difficult and less joyful.
 Wisdom informs us that we can only live one day at a time.
 God has appointed to each day its portion of pleasure and pain.
 As the old Swedish hymn says, especially in the last two lines of its verse:

 Day by day and with each passing moment, Strength I find to meet my trials here; Trusting in my Father’s wise bestowment, I’ve no cause for worry or for fear.
 He whose heart is kind beyond all measure Gives unto each day what He deems best— Lovingly, it’s part of pain and pleasure, Mingling toil with peace and rest.
 (Carolina Sandell, 1865)

 In light of the hymnwriter’s reminder and Jesus’ teaching, we must not bring future troubles forward into today by being anxious.
 We must believe that God will still be God tomorrow, as he is today (Hebrews 13:8; Revelation 1:8).
 Tomorrow there will be enough grace for its own troubles.
 Grace cannot be borrowed or hoarded.
 The grace for tomorrow is not given today.
 So don’t cross the proverbial bridge until you get there.
 Jesus said, “Sufficient for the day is its own trouble.”
 God will give you grace to live one day at a time.

-[This article is an excerpt from Philip De Courcy’s mini-book, HELP!
+[This article is written by Pastor Philip De Courcy, and is drawn from his mini-book, HELP!
 I’m Anxious.]